 Throughout history, we humans have selected certain plants and animals to beget species that have traits which are either useful or pleasing to us.
 Dogs, corn, cows, roses, tulips, and wheat are a few examples of human selection.
 Once God devised sexual reproduction, which allows for a much greater range of variability than identical reproduction, this provided God with a wider variety of living materials with which to proceed with the Life Project.
 There is no reason why God could not have intervened periodically in order to produce certain kinds of organisms, such as, for instance, whales and elephants.
 Just as, in the case of human selection, there is a gradual, traceable evolution in the development of species that have been selected by humans, complete with animal skeletons or dried, preserved plants, in the case of divine selection, there is likewise a gradual development of these divinely-selected species, whose evolution is recorded in the fossil record.

-When Darwin presented his Theory of Evolution, many people mistakenly concluded that this meant that all the organisms that have ever existed on the Earth arose entirely by natural selection, or by fortuitous happenstance.
+When Darwin presented his Theory of Evolution, many people mistakenly concluded that this meant that all the organisms that have ever existed on the Earth arose entirely by natural selection.
 But what Darwin’s theory actually shows is that the account contained in the Book of Genesis, according to which each species was created uniquely by God from nothing, or by divine fiat, is wrong.
 However, it does not follow from the Theory of Evolution by national selection that God has never intervened in the course of this or that species’ evolution in order to produce a certain outcome, in this case meaning a certain kind of organism with certain characteristics or abilities.
-Of course, in most cases, it is not possible to tell which species, or which of its characteristics and abilities, resulted from natural selection, and which species or abilities from divine selection, since God has not felt the need, as many human artists and creators do, of leaving a divine signature on all the things that It has created, or whose development it has guided and directed.
+Of course, in many cases, it is not possible to tell which species, or which of its characteristics and abilities, resulted from natural selection, and which species or abilities from divine selection, since God has not felt the need, as many human artists and creators do, of leaving a divine signature on all the things that It has created or modified, or whose development it has guided and directed.

 So how does the Universe and Life on Earth proceed?
 God ordains rules which regulate their unfolding – which rules have been discovered by the efforts of scientists and formulated as scientific laws – but God is free to intervene at any time and in any place to modify the course of events, for whatever reason.
 Moreover, God can, because It is the Creator of these rules, temporarily suspend them or make exceptions to them when It sees fit.
 In a similar way, a computer programmer can make modifications to a program’s code in order to fix problems or make alterations in how the program operates and what it can do.